darrylhthomas/wwimp/README.md

 On a completely unrelated note, I recently read a [GIST by Steven Troughton-Smith](https://gist.github.com/steventroughtonsmith/c24bb6b6a28c5b583008) that contained an interesting URL.
 I have no idea whether the URL would be of any use to you, but I'd like to thank Steven, regardless.

 Once you do have a URL to use, you'll want to replace the empty string defined as SESSION_REQUEST_URL_STRING in WWIMPSessionTabBarController.m with the URL you have chosen.
 Alternatively, you can create a new scheme for the wwimp target and pass the URL as a runtime argument (eg. `-WWIMPSessionsURL https://example.org/path/to/json.json`).
 This way, you can easily avoid committing the URL into the source during development.
-You'll still need to set SESSION_REQUEST_URL_STRING if you plan on launching wwimp without the scheme.
+Either way, the URL will get saved to user defaults, so you only need to specify the URL once per device (assuming you don't delete the app).

 ## Upcoming Features